 Collecting and analyzing customer data will provide critical insights into your company’s existing and target customer base in terms of needs, wants, greatest pain points and moments of truth.
 Once the customer data is analyzed, operatives can now paint vivid pictures or “personas” of who your customers are.

 Each persona is used to map out that type of customer’s key journeys and the customer experience currently being delivered, summarized in a customer journey map.
 The customer journey map can then be used to conduct a gap analysis to understand where the business falls short to inform the new CX strategy.

 To summarize your findings, a diagram can be used to identify all the brand touchpoints a customer interacts with, as well as the relationships among other people, processes and technologies working behind the scenes that come together to the create customer experience.
-This complete picture identifies hidden relationships and root causes for customer experience failures and provides the 360-degree view of the customer required to deliver meaningful experiences.
+This complete picture identifies hidden relationships, root causes for customer experience failures, and provides the 360-degree view of the customer required to deliver meaningful experiences.

 Step 6: Analyze Your Competitors, Market and Industry